-In 2022, Mr. Stennett and his team executed one of the largest digital transformations of its kind in the Canadian independent wealth management sector.
-They successfully completed the 18-month long project to migrate our 31,000 households, 315,000 accounts and over 100 million historical transactions to Fidelity Clearing Canada's platform.
-While unexpected hurdles arose post conversion, we remain certain that our decision to outsource to Fidelity is key to achieving our ambitious long-term goals.
+In 2023, Mr. Stennett served in the role of COO and, together with his team, successfully completed the 18-month long project to migrate our 31,000 households, 315,000 accounts and over 100 million historical transactions to Fidelity Clearing Canada's platform.
+While unexpected hurdles arose post conversion, Scott and his team worked closely with our advisor teams and Fidelity to identify and resolve service and technology issues as quickly as possible.
+As a result of his efforts, the Fidelity platform now provides us with the scale and technology to achieve our growth ambitions.